OrbitalEnterprises/eve-market-strategies/eve-market-strategies.md

 ### Example 6 - A Simple Strategy: Cross Region Trading

 In our last introductory example, we'll combine techniques from previous examples to create a strategy for finding profitable cross-region trades.
 Cross-region trading \(also called "Hauling"\) is a common occupation for many EVE industrialists.
 By choosing the right assets, reasonable profit can be made for players willing to haul cargo between regions.
 Distances between main trading centers in each region are non-trivial.
 Therefore, it is worthwhile to spend a little time planning and choosing the best assets to trade.
 Likewise, we'd prefer to focus on trades which are, historically, consistently profitable.
 These trades are more likely to be profitable in the future.
 That is not to say that capitalizing on a short-lived trend is not profitable, but that is a different type of analysis we're not considering in this example.
 Finally, we'll only consider trades between high security regions in this example.
-It is trivial to modify our techniqes to consider trades across all regions \(regardless of security status\).
+It is trivial to modify our techniques to consider trades across all regions \(regardless of security status\).
 You can follow along with this example by downloading the [Jupyter Notebook](code/book/Example_6_Cross_Region_Trading.ipynb).

 Our setup for this example is similar to previous examples.
 We first load region information for all 15 high security regions.
 We then set a date range for analysis consisting of the 90 days before our reference date.
 Our last bit of setup is to retrieve the set of all market types from the Static Data Export \(SDE\).